- Reference Number: HEY-892/2022

 - NHS 111: You can call 111 when you need medical help fast but it’s not a 999 emergency.
 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones

-This leaflet was produced by the Pharmacy Department, Hull and East Yorkshire Hospitals NHS Trust and will be reviewed in June 2020.
+This leaflet was produced by the Pharmacy Department, Hull and East Yorkshire Hospitals NHS Trust June 2017.